CoaXioN-Games/coplay/README.md

 3. Rerun your VPC script and build.

-4. If you have linker errors when building on Linux delete the libSDL2.so found in the `src/lib/public/linux32` folder and retry.
+4. If you have linker errors when building on Linux delete or rename the libSDL2.so found in the `src/lib/public/linux32` folder and retry.

 5. Add the SDL2_net.dll and libSDL2_net.so (if your mod supports Linux) found in coplay/lib to you mod's /bin folder.

+Sometimes Linux will look for libSDL2_net-2.0.so instead (depending on compiler configuration?), if it gives the "Can't load library client" error try checking what its looking for with `ldd client.so`

 ### Additional VPC Options